jeremytammik/forgefader/README.md

   })
 </pre>

-Then, when the time is ripe, I can determine all walls between a given pair of source and target points like this:
+These meshes is used to determine the number of walls between a given pair of source and target points by `getWallCountBetween`.

 I raised a question with the Forge viewer development team before embarking on the research to implement the above.